drosen555/iqwebsite-clone/docs/clientinstall.md

 **Note** that for first time users the default credentials are as follows.

-Server: Integrator Server Host Name
+Server: ELTMaestro Server Host Name

 Port: 8181

-User Name: Integrator
+User Name: ELTMaestro

-Password: Integrator
+Password: ELTMaestro

-**The default password for Integrator EC2 instance is the EC2 Instance-ID.**
+**The default password for ELTMaestro EC2 instance is the EC2 Instance-ID.**

 Please refer to Initial Configuration Guide for user